 Rohingya is an eastern Indo-Aryan language spoken in northern Rakhine State (Arakan) in Burma / Myanmar and in the neighbouring Chiittagong Division of Bangladesh.
 There are about 1.8 million speakers.

 Rohingya was first written with a version of the Arabic alphabet during the 19th century.
 Between 1826-1948 when Arakan was administered by the British, English and Urdu were the main written languages used.
 In 1975 a new orthography based on the Arabic alphabet was developed, and also another based on the Urdu alphabet.
-In the 1980s a new script for Rohingya, known as Hanifi, was created by Molana Hanif and colleagues.
-It is based on the Arabic script.
-A method of writing Rohingya using the Latin alphabet was developed by E. M. Siddique.
+In the 1980s a new script for Rohingya, known as Hanifi, was created by Mohammad Hanif and colleagues.

-Details of Rohingya alphabets provided by Michael Peter Füstumum
+Details of Rohingya alphabets provided by Wolfram Siegel (PDF)

 Information about Rohingya